CukeManCZ/Robotics_Basics_In_CoppeliaSim/README.md

 python3 -m pip install coppeliasim-zmqremoteapi-client
 ```

-If you have any problem with installation you can creat Issue and I will try to help you as soon as I can.
+If you have any problem with installation you can create Issue and I will try to help you as soon as I can.